Alice Manfield: Later years

 Despite the declaration of the national park and the coming of the road, Guide Alice's services remained in demand, and she continued in the role of mountain guide.
 Distinguished visitors called on her, including the likes of David Syme, proprietor of The Age newspaper, landscape artist Sir Arthur Streeton, and Sir John Monash.

 Manfield retired from guiding during the 1930s, when she would have been in her fifties, and died in 1960 at eighty-two.

 Publications

 In 1924 Manfield released The Lyre-Birds of Mount Buffalo, a 23-page volume detailing her studies into the lyrebirds on Mount Buffalo.
 This volume featured Manfield's own photography and had an introduction by Charles Barrett, C.M.Z.S.
 This was the first pictorial record of lyrebirds to be released.

 Personal life

 Manfield married a distant cousin, John Edmund Manfield, a ranger with the Parks Service, in 1917.
 They had one child, a daughter named Genevieve Baumgarten.

+Death and legacy

+Manfield died on 14 July 1960 and was buried in the Bright cemetery at the foot of the mountains.
+A bronze plaque has been placed there to honour her memory.

+A large collection of Manfield's photographs is held by the State Library of Victoria.
+These have been digitised and are available online.
+The library's Manuscript Collection also holds an archive of press clippings, notes and other materials related to the Manfield family.